 This past Thursday, Christopher Newport University (my beloved alma mater) invited me to return and speak on a panel about careers in publishing.
-What an awesome opportunity to return to my old stomping grounds and impart my wisdom to those who walking the same path I once walked.
-My fellow panelists included a children's book … Continue reading Careers in Publishing Panel
+What an awesome opportunity to return to my old stomping grounds and impart my wisdom to those who are walking the same path I once walked.
+My fellow panelists included a children's … Continue reading Careers in Publishing Panel

 Ekphrasis is a term which denotes writing describing a visual piece of art.
 In our digital world, ekprasis gets complicated as we ask the question: How do we describe the digital?
 The thought came to me while reading Tim Lebbon's The Silence.
 In the story of a family fleeing to Scotland to escape the craze caused … Continue reading A New Ekphrasis: Describing Digital Tech

 Prompted Writing.
 I know, you may have just groaned.
 I was certainly that way in my early years of undergrad.
 I HATED prompted writing.
 But the truth is, skipping prompted writing time is like skipping leg day.
 Writing and creativity are just like muscles.
 The only way you're going to get any better is with … Continue reading Prompted Writing.
 Just Do It.

 Me: So, tell me about your target audience?
 Author: Well, anyone really...
 Your book is not for "anyone".
 When publishers and agents are reading query letters, they want to know you've thought about audience.
 Why?
 Because they are going to be putting an enormous amount of effort and money into helping your book get into … Continue reading Your Book: It’s Not for “Anyone”

 The 3 Most Common Mistakes I See in Novel Manuscripts